AZZURRO RECORDS: The first non-Italian Club whose players scored in Azzurro. Fabrizio RAVANELLI scored the first Azzurro goal from a non-Italian Club.

 CAPTAINS

-No Messina player ever lead the Azzurri as Captain
+No Messina player ever led the Azzurri as Captain

 AZZURRO RECORDS: The first non-Italian Club to give a player to the Italian National team.
 Roberto DONADONI was the first Azzurro player to play in Azzurro from a foreign club.